nus-cs2103-AY2021S2/tp/docs/UserGuide.md

    Command: `add program n/Obedience Training s/02-02-2020 18:00 t/puppies`

 <div markdown="span" class="alert alert-info" id="add-tips">
-:bulb: Address fields are free from input checking to allow flexibility to users from different countries with different address formats.
+:bulb: Address fields are free from input checking to allow flexibility to users from different countries with different address formats.<br>

-:bulb: Owners are considered to be the same if they share the same name and either the same phone or email.
+:bulb: Owners are considered to be the same if they share the same name and either the same phone or email.<br>

-:bulb: Dogs are considered to be the same if they share the same name and the same owner.
+:bulb: Dogs are considered to be the same if they share the same name and the same owner.<br>
 :bulb: Programs are considered to be the same if they share the same name.
 </div>